PROLOGUE

 4. A Willin’ Doctor

-In the morning, Uncle Wendell leaned against the kitchen sink stroking his wife’s reddish hair when she handed him a fist full of $100 bills.
+In the morning, when Uncle Wendell leaned against the kitchen sink, stroking his wife’s reddish hair, she handed him a fistful of $100 bills.
 Noticing me in the hallway, he said Evelyn worked late.
-“She’s goin’ to bed and we’re goin’ out for breakfast.”
+“She’s goin’ to bed, and we’re goin’ out for breakfast.”

 Nestled in a coffee shop corner booth, downing apple fritters drowned in maple syrup and powdered sugar, he boasted about his Mafia connections in Little Rock, Arkansas, jail time on a road gang, and a book he’d written, Judge Me if You Dare, recounting his escapades as a sergeant in the US Army at nineteen when he’d escaped from the Germans after parachuting into France in 1944, the year of my birth.

-Evelyn, who my uncle called an “Old pro” worked all night and paid the bills with cash while he fooled around with me.
+Evelyn, whom my uncle called an old pro, worked all night and paid the bills with cash while he fooled around with me.
 Wendell sweet-talked me, but I wasn’t a total victim.
-He didn’t gag or tie me up, I came willingly.
-Confessing sex with Stuart, my high school sweetheart, and the after-hours love affair with the jazz musician at nineteen, I never mentioned getting nothing out of sex except attention, a substitute for the love I craved.
-My stepfather called me a nymphomaniac, but unaware women experienced sexual pleasure, I assumed sex was all about pleasing the man.
+He didn’t gag or tie me up; I came willingly.
+Confessing sex with Stuart, my high school sweetheart, and the after-hours love affair with the jazz musician at nineteen, I never mentioned getting anything out of sex except attention, a substitute for the love I craved.
+My stepfather called me a nymphomaniac, but he was wrong.
+Unaware that women were supposed to experience sexual pleasure, I assumed sex was all about pleasing the man.

 My uncle treated me to lunch at a diner, bought me a new blouse at the strip mall, and took me to his bed when Aunt Evelyn was working.
 No bars covered the windows in his Hague Street flat, but I never considered escape.
 That night in the Texas motel on the I-10, I hated Uncle Wendell but later yearned to please him.
 Basking in his attention, he seemed less sleazy, but I questioned how long I could keep masquerading as the pretty lil’ niece and her doting uncle.